How to Get Rid of Fruit Flies

 And that's where you want a funnel to be.
 "Fruit flies will go through the hole for that smell and get trapped in the liquid," Schlenke says.
 "Around the lab, we make traps like that with vinegar all the time.
 If you want to make it even better, you can put baker's yeast in the vinegar as well."

-More Tips for Ridding Your Home of Fruit Flies
+More Tips for Getting Rid of Fruit Flies in the House

 - Place a few drops of dish soap in a shallow bowl of water and mix to form bubbles.
 Place the dish under a lamp so that the light will attract the flies that will then land and be trapped in the foamy water.